grafana/terraform-provider-schemas/docs/data-sources/panel_bar_chart.md

 - `axis_soft_max` (Number)
 - `axis_soft_min` (Number)
 - `axis_width` (Number)
 - `fill_opacity` (Number) Controls the fill opacity of the bars.
+Defaults to 80.
 - `gradient_mode` (String) Set the mode of the gradient fill.
 Fill gradient is based on the line color.
 To change the color, use the standard color scheme field option.
 Gradient appearance is influenced by the Fill opacity setting.
+Defaults to "none".
 - `hide_from` (Attributes) (see [below for nested schema](#nestedatt--panel_field_config--hide_from))
 - `line_width` (Number) Controls line width of the bars.
+Defaults to 1.
 - `scale_distribution` (Attributes) (see [below for nested schema](#nestedatt--panel_field_config--scale_distribution))
 - `thresholds_style` (Attributes) Threshold rendering (see [below for nested schema](#nestedatt--panel_field_config--thresholds_style))